 We believe that our performance and future success depend on a number of factors that present significant opportunities for us.
-There have been no material changes to such factors from those described in the Form 10-K under the heading "Key Factors Affecting our Performance" other than the changes noted below in "Impact of COVID-19 and the Russia-Ukraine War."
-Those factors also pose risks and challenges, including those discussed in Part I, Item 1A.
+There have been no material changes to such factors from those described in the Form 10-K under the heading "Key Factors Affecting our Performance" other than the changes noted below in "Impact of COVID-19 and Current Geopolitical Instability" Those factors also pose risks and challenges, including those discussed in Part I, Item 1A.
 "Risk Factors" of the Form 10-K.

-Impact of COVID-19 and the Russia-Ukraine War
+Impact of COVID-19 and the Current Geopolitical Instability

-The global macroeconomic environment continues to be affected by the COVID-19 pandemic and the Russia-Ukraine war.
-In fiscal year 2021 and continuing in the first quarter ended March 31, 2022, the Company saw significant changes to global ocean shipping availability and pricing of containers, lengthening transit times, increased domestic transportation costs and some payroll inflationary effects among other impacts.
-Starting in the second quarter of 2021, we took pricing actions such as delaying promotional activities until later in the year, reducing discounting and sharing cost increases with private label customers, in order to partially offset the inflationary costs of goods effects we were experiencing.
+The global macroeconomic environment continues to be affected by the COVID-19 pandemic and the current geopolitical instability (including the effects of the Ukraine - Russia War).
+In fiscal year 2021 and continuing into the six months ended June 30, 2022, the Company saw significant changes to global ocean shipping availability and pricing of containers, lengthening transit times, increased domestic transportation costs and some payroll inflationary effects among other impacts.
+Starting in the second quarter of 2021, and recognizing the strength of our brands, we took pricing actions such as delaying promotional activities until later in the year, reducing discounting and sharing cost increases with private label customers, in order to partially offset the inflationary costs of goods effects we were experiencing.

-For the three months ended March 31, 2022, we estimate that our gross profit absorbed incremental costs of goods on a rate/mix basis compared to the prior year quarter of approximately \$12 million, mostly driven by transportation cost increases across both ocean freight and domestic logistics as a result of global supply chain disruptions caused by these global events.
+For the three months ended June 30, 2022 and the six months ended June 30, 2022, we estimate that our gross profit absorbed incremental costs of goods on a rate/mix basis compared to the prior year periods of approximately \$6 million and \$18 million, respectively, mostly driven by transportation cost increases across both ocean freight and domestic logistics as a result of global supply chain disruptions caused by these global events.
 We do not believe the current costs of goods inflated by the current economic and supply chain pressures are fully representative of our future costs of goods in a normal supply chain environment.

-The Company is continuing to monitor the situation carefully to understand any future potential impact on its people and business.
+The Company is continuing to monitor the situations carefully to understand any future potential impact on its people and business, including but not limited to rising inflation rates, and actions taken by both U.S. and foreign governments to control such increases.
 As a result, it is not currently possible to ascertain the overall impact of COVID-19 or the Russia-Ukraine war on the business, results of operations, financial condition or liquidity.
-Future events and effects related to COVID-19 or the Russia-Ukraine war cannot be determined with precision and actual results could significantly differ from estimates or forecasts.
+Future events and effects related to COVID-19 or current geopolitical instability cannot be determined with precision and actual results could significantly differ from estimates or forecasts.
 For a further discussion of the risks and challenges posed by these events, please see Part I, Item 1A.
 "Risk Factors" in our Form 10-K.